ASSERT-KTH/sorald/README.md

         3032: JEE applications should not "getClassLoader"
         1656: Variables should not be self-assigned
         3067: "getClass" should not be used for synchronization
+        1948: Fields in a "Serializable" class should either be transient or serializable
         2204: ".equals()" should not be used to test the values of "Atomic" classes
-        1948: Fields in a "Serializable" class should either be transient or serializable
-        2142: "InterruptedException" should not be ignored
         1854: Unused assignments should be removed
-        2111: "BigDecimal(double)" should not be used
+        2111: "BigDecimal(double)" should not be used (default: 2116)

   --originalFilesPath <originalFilesPath>
         The path to the file or folder to be analyzed and possibly repaired.

   [--workspace <workspace>]
         The path to a folder that will be used as workspace by Sorald, i.e. the path for the output. (default: ./sorald-workspace)

   [--gitRepoPath <gitRepoPath>]
         The path to a git repository directory.